LappalainenLab/chip_seq_regulons/README.md

 # chip_seq_regulons

-Specifying cellular context of transcription factor regulons for exploring context-specific gene regulation programs
+This repo contains code used in the preprint "Specifying cellular context of transcription factor regulons for exploring context-specific gene regulation programs"

 ### Installation